 They also have high levels of Vitamin C & the B vitamins, manganese, potassium, copper, phosphorus, antioxidants – to name a few.

 Who’d have thought that one of the most delicious vegetables could be such a nutritional powerhouse?
 As if that’s not enough, you’ll be pleased to know that sweet potatoes have also been shown to help regulate blood sugar levels (even in people with type 2 diabetes).

 OK let’s make this delicious together.
-Here’s the recipe (with handy print out button if that helps!)…
+Here’s the recipe (with a handy printout button if that helps!)…